pedroSoaresll/make-your-list/README.md

 # Project

-This project is a simple list with some features like add, remove and modify items.
-It was though and develop to solve a family problem.
+This project is a simple list with some features like adding, removing and modifying items.
+It was thought and developed to solve a family problem.

-The problema is that some couples was wedding and to organize a party to give gifts to them is hard to manage by WhatsApp group.
-Some problems that happen is loose information, gift assigners duplication, one people to manage list, difficult to know what is the latest list.
+The problem is that some couples were weddings and organizing a party to give gifts to them is hard to manage by WhatsApp group.
+Some problems that happen are loose information, gift assigners duplication, one person to manage the list, and difficulty knowing what is the latest list.

 ## API Backend

-The backend is developing by [Arthur Soares](https://github.com/Arthur-ext) in the following repository [Wedding Gift API](https://github.com/Arthur-ext/wedding-gifts-api)
+The backend is developed by [Arthur Soares](https://github.com/Arthur-ext) in the following repository [Wedding Gift API](https://github.com/Arthur-ext/wedding-gifts-api)

 ## API Mock

-To start the project with api mock you just need to run `npm run start:local`
+To start the project with API mock you just need to run `npm run start:local`

 ## Integrations